Abby Dowse Lies On The Beach In A Skimpy Thong Bikini

-Abby Dowse has an exceptionally sexy body, and she seemingly isn’t afraid to show it off in front of the camera.
+Abby Dowse has an exceptionally sexy body, and she isn't afraid to show it off in front of the camera.
 Earlier today, the hot Australian influencer shared a sizzling update to her Instagram page that featured her wearing a revealing black bikini at the beach.

-In the photo, Abby was photographed enjoying the sunny weather by the sea.
+In the photo, Abby was captured enjoying the sunny weather by the sea.
 She lay on her stomach on a towel while stretched out across the white sand.
-The babe bent her knees and pointed her toes outward.
-She used her phone’s camera and held the mobile device away from her body to get the best angle possible.
+The babe bent her knees and pointed her toes.
+She used her phone's camera and held the mobile device away from her body to get the best angle possible.
 The model tilted her head to the side as she gazed at the lens.
 Her flawlessly tanned skin glowed in the sunshine.

 The turquoise blue water coming up to shore, as well as the bright blue sky, comprised the scenic background of the shot.
-Despite the lovely views, Abby’s fans were more enthralled by her cheeky display, with some of them expressing their thoughts in the comments.

-Abby rocked a black two-piece swimsuit that showcased her insane figure.
-From what was visible, the top featured cups that were cut small, which failed to fully cover the entirety of her shapely breasts.
-The plunging neckline also exposed her voluptuous cleavage.
-Thin straps provided support and clung to her shoulders, accentuating her lean arms.
+Despite the lovely views, Abby's fans seemed more enthralled by her cheeky display, with many of them expressing their thoughts in the comments section.Abby rocked a black two-piece swimsuit which showcased her insane figure.
+From what was visible, the top had thin straps which provided support and clung to her shoulders, accentuating her lean arms.

 She sported matching thong bottoms.
-It had a simple design and boasted high leg cuts that highlighted her curvy hips and legs.
+They had a simple design and boasted high leg cuts which highlighted her curvy hips and legs.
 Notably, the back portion displayed her round posterior.

 Abby sported a pair of oversized hoop earrings and a necklace with her beach attire.
-She left her blond locks untied as she let her natural waves show.
+She left her blond locks loose and let her natural waves show.

 In the caption, Abby described herself as a "beach bum," adding two relevant emoji.

 Since going live on the social media platform, the new post has received more than 9,100 likes and over 240 comments.
 Many of her fans, including fellow influencers, rushed to the comments section and dropped gushing messages and compliments.
 Most of them praised her sheer display of skin, while some admirers told her she looked beautiful.
-However, there were several other followers chose to express their admiration for the model through emoji.
+However, there were several other followers who chose to express their admiration for the model through emoji.

 "Wow!
 What a lovely view this fine morning.
 You are so gorgeous.
 You really take care of yourself.
 Great job," one of her fans commented.